 Current economic conditions continue to challenge companies across all industries, diminishing demand and increasing competition.
-As a result, many business owners are being forced to focus their efforts on maximizing bottom line returns in the face of poor top line growth.
+As a result, many business owners are being forced to focus their efforts on maximizing bottom-line returns in the face of poor top-line growth.
 This often means minimizing operating costs in order to grow operating margins.

 This is especially relevant to fleet managers, whose fleet costs often make up a large portion of their company’s total operating budget.
 Unfortunately, cost savings opportunities can be difficult to spot.
 Telematics can help in this effort.
 With telematics, fleet managers can identify and quantify fleet-wide savings opportunities, and implement the proper driver management initiatives to achieve them.

-In this blog post, I discuss the difference between fleet management ROI and COI and introduce a new tool that can be used to help fleet managers identify and quantify strategic savings opportunities throughout their fleet operations.
+In this blog post, we discuss the difference between fleet management ROI and COI and introduce a new tool that can be used to help fleet managers identify and quantify strategic savings opportunities throughout their fleet operations.

 What is COI?